-- 1. Neither the Employer, I.U.P.A., nor any employee shall in any manner whatsoever discriminate against any employee or applicant for employment on the basis of race, color, religion, creed, sex, marital status, national origin, age, or sensory, mental or physical handicaps or disability; provided that claims of discrimination shall be processed privately by the employee through appropriate administrative or judicial agencies and claims of unlawful discrimination shall not be subject to the grievance procedure. - 2.
-Where the masculine or feminine gender is used in this Agreement, it is used solely for the purpose of illustration and shall not be construed to indicate the sex of any employee or job applicant. - 3.
-No employee shall be discharged or discriminated against for upholding lawful I.U.P.A. activities, fulfilling duties as an officer in the I.U.P.A. or serving on an I.U.P.A. committee or member thereof.
+- 1. Neither the Employer, I.U.P.A., nor any employee shall in any manner whatsoever discriminate or retaliate against any employee or applicant for employment on the basis of race, color, religion, creed, sex, marital status, national origin, age, or sensory, mental or physical handicaps or disability; provided that claims of discrimination shall be processed privately by the employee through appropriate administrative or judicial agencies and claims of unlawful discrimination shall not be subject to the grievance procedure. - 2.
+Where the masculine or feminine gender is used in this Agreement, it is used solely for the purpose of illustration and shall not be construed to indicate the sex of any employee or job applicant.

+3. No employee shall be discharged or discriminated or retaliated against on the basis of I.U.P.A. membership, non-membership, or lawful I.U.P.A. activities